#

 You'll now able to make api requests to endpoint. /api/hello

-Similarly, for user api you have to create a user
+Similarly, for user api you have to create a user folder within the src folder and a index.js file inside the user folder.

 i.e src/user/index.js